gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Furthermore, most sort algorithms have worst-case performance when the input is already sorted, so we are paying full price each time, essentially doing `sort(sort(sort(...)))`.

-Let's confirm this finding with Dtrace by printing how many elements are being sorted in `sort.Sort`.
+Let's confirm this finding with DTrace by printing how many elements are being sorted in `sort.Sort`.
 We rely on the fact that the first thing `sort.Sort` does, is to call `.Len()` on its argument:

 ```
 pid$target::*NewMigrationBox:entry { self->t = 1}